-Possible Cause Possible Remedy Inadequate water for ice making Water pressure of 40 psig minimum is required to assure proper water supply.
-Check water pressure.
-Check for a restriction in the incoming line or at the make-up water float valve.
-Water distributors may be stopped up Check distributors and clean orifices as needed.
-Freezer pressure switch or thaw timer out of adjustment Check hole size in Tube-Ice (See TABLE 7-2).
+Possible Remedy

+Water pressure of 40 psig minimum is required

+to assure proper water supply.
+Check water

+pressure.
+Check for a restriction in the incoming

+line or at the make-up water float valve.

+Check distributors and clean orifices as needed.

+Check hole size in Tube-Ice (See TABLE 7-2).

 Crushed ice should be 3/16"-1/4" thick.
-Check and adjust thawing time.
-Thawing should be 30 seconds longer than it takes for all the ice to clear the freezer.
-Excessive ice chips in the water tank, causing short cycling Check incoming water temperature (45°F minimum).
-Check flushing valve to make sure ice chips are being melted and flowing out the tank overflow during the harvest cycle.
-Compressor running unloaded or not pumping full volume Check compressor motor amp draw.
-Check for belt slippage and tighten as needed.
-Check for leaking compressor suction or discharge valves.
+Check

+and adjust thawing time.
+Thawing should be 30

+seconds longer than it takes for all the ice to

+clear the freezer.

+Check incoming water temperature (45°F)

+minimum).
+Check flushing valve to make sure

+ice chips are being melted and flowing out the

+tank overflow during the harvest cycle.

+Check compressor motor amp draw.
+Check for

+belt slippage and tighten as needed.
+Check for

+leaking compressor suction or discharge valves.

 Refer to your compressor manual.
-See other related symptoms.
-Restriction in the refrigerant liquid line or float switch not operating properly Check for a partially closed valve or an obstruction at the strainer, solenoid valve, or hand expansion valve.
-The liquid line will normally have frost on the downstream side of a restriction, especially as the suction pressure decreases.
-Low refrigerant charge, causing re-freeze Check the receiver gage glass mark for the proper level.
+See other

+related symptoms.

+Check for a partially closed valve or an

+obstruction at the strainer, solenoid valve, or

+hand expansion valve.
+The liquid line will

+normally have frost on the downstream side of a

+restriction, especially as the suction pressure decreases.

+Check the receiver gage glass mark for the

+proper level.
 Check for and repair leaks.
+Add

+refrigerant.

-Add refrigerant.
-Warm make-up water for ice making Capacity of the machine is proportional to ice making water temperature.
-Warmer water will reduce the ice making capacity.
-Refer to Section 10, Capacity Table.
-Check float adjustment and water tank drain valve.
+Capacity of the machine is proportional to ice

+making water temperature.
+Warmer water will

+reduce the ice making capacity.
+Refer to Section

+10, Capacity Table.
+Check float adjustment and

+water tank drain valve.